 Meeting Jane Goodall: an unlikely encounter

-Living legend Jane Goodall was in Belgium in early December 2022, on one of the many stops she's been making during her travels to raise awareness of environmental conservation around the world.
-I am a volunteer for the Jane Goodall Institute (JGI) and I helped to organize the gala dinner "An Evening of Hope" where she was the guest of honor.
+Living legend Jane Goodall was in Belgium in early December 2022, on one of the many stops she's been making to raise environmental awareness around the world.
+As a volunteer for the Jane Goodall Institute I helped to organize the gala dinner "An Evening of Hope" where she was the guest of honor.
 I vehemently hoped meeting my hero face to face.
-But I wasn't the only one of course, who hoped to meet Jane Goodall, and it turned out it wasn't easy at all to approach her.
+But I wasn't the only one with high hopes of meeting Jane Goodall, and it turned out it wasn't easy at all to approach her.
 But unexpectedly, the stars aligned and an opportunity arose to have my little moment with Jane Goodall.
 But how did our paths cross and how did my collaboration with the JGI start?

 Author: Kathelijne Bonne.
 Photo at top: Jane Goodall on 2 Dec.
-2022, at Square Brussels, photo: Uli Schillebeeckx.
+2022, at Square Brussels, pictured by Uli Schillebeeckx.

-Jane Goodall is the behavioral biologist (ethologist) and conservationist who was the very first, in the 1960s as a 26-year-old, to study our closest relatives, the chimpanzees, in Tanzania.
+Jane Goodall is the behavioral biologist (ethologist) who was the very first, in the 1960s as a 26-year-old, to study our closest relatives, the chimpanzees, in Tanzania.
 She brought a breath of fresh air to the dusty, authoritarian world of behavioral science.
 Scholars then thought that animals had no emotions like humans, and that humans were far outside - or above - nature.
-But Jane did not know that, fortunately, because she had not attended university.
-She would prove her worth by forging other paths and breaking many taboos regarding human-animal-nature relationships.
+But Jane did not know that, fortunately, because she had not attended university and was hence unbiased.
+She would prove her worth by forging other paths and breaking many taboos regarding human-animal-nature relationships, besides from delivering an incredible amount of invaluable information on chimp behaviour and securing a decade-long uninterrupted study on wild chimps which continues today.

 I remember when I first heard of Jane's existence.
 It was in the 90s, when I was a somewhat unruly teenager, hanging on the couch, watching TV.

-Janes brave colleague Dian Fossey was better known then, and came to my attention thanks to the film Gorillas in the Mist, one of my favorite movies.
+Janes brave colleague Dian Fossey was better known then, and had come to my attention thanks to the film Gorillas in the Mist, one of my favorite movies.
 Tragically Dian was murdered in 1985.
 Although Dian could no longer continue her work, she was in many ways Jane's equal.
-In her published letters a deep respect for her beloved gorillas, an open mind and a good dose of humor, shine through.
+In her published letters a deep respect for her beloved gorillas, an open mind and a good dose of humor shine through.

-That time I saw Jane on TV - was that almost thirty years ago? - the now world-famous woman with the ponytail was sitting in a boat on Lake Tanganyika.
-She was travelling somewhere between Gombe Stream Reserve, the place where she studied wild chimpanzees, and the town of Kigoma, the base from which Gombe was supplied.
-But Jane looked away from the shores of the lake.
-She gazed in the other direction, across the water, her eyes full of concern.
+That time I saw Jane on TV - maybe almost thirty years ago? - the now world-famous woman with the ponytail was sitting in a boat on Lake Tanganyika.
+She was travelling somewhere between Gombe Stream Reserve, the place where she studied chimpanzees, and the town of Kigoma, the base from which Gombe was supplied.
+But Jane looked away from the lake shores.
+She gazed in the other direction, across the water and the far horizon, her eyes full of concern.
 For on the once lush green slopes, there was less and less forest.
 The forests were being cleared and she did not want to see the barren wasteland.
-And Gombe, a protected area, was still only an island of forest when it used to be part of a great belt of tropical jungle.
+Gombe, a protected area, was still only an island of forest when it used to be part of a great belt of tropical jungle.

 Fieldwork in Tanzania

 I loved animals since childhood and it was somehow destined that I would study veterinary medicine.
 But for my eighteenth birthday, my parents gave me a book, published in 1999: "Life: An unauthorised biography, a natural history of th first 4 billion years of life on Earth" by Richard Fortey, a British Museum paleontologist.
 It opened up a new world ... and I went on studying Geology instead.
-In 2002, I got the chance to do fieldwork in Tanzania for my dissertation.
-Indeed, I had become fascinated by the East African Rift, which had forged the magnificent landscapes of East Africa, and in which the Leakeys had made many anthropology discoveries.
+In 2002, I got the chance to do fieldwork in Tanzania for my thesis.
+Indeed, I had become fascinated by the Great Rift Valley, which had forged the magnificent landscapes of East Africa, and in which the Leakeys had made many anthropology discoveries.

 Claws in the earth's skin